wirepas/gateway/docker/README.md

 # Docker based Gateway

 This folder contains all the necessary part to build and execute a docker based gateway.
-A minimal gateway is composed of a sink service and a transport service (but can have multiple sink services and multiple transports).
+A minimal gateway is composed of a sink service and a transport service (but can have multiple sink services and multiple transport services).
 All are connected through DBus.

 Our Docker approach is to isolate each services and DBus in their own container.
+Isolating the dbus daemon in its own container compare of using the host one improves the security of the system.
-So a minimal docker based gateway will run three containers.
+A minimal docker based gateway will run three containers.

 ## Prerequisites